SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 2 Image Classification copy.md

 #### Boolean masking of tensors

 The shape of the boolean mask should be the same as the original tensor, or should be broadcastable to the same shape.
-This is commnly used so I will not detail it here.
+This is commonly used so I will not detail it here.

 ### Reshape, Permute, and Contiguous